 The insurance sector is a mixed picture – Tokio Marine is the 7th biggest graduate recruiter in Japan and is increasing its graduate hires to 639 from 592.
 Mitsui Sumitomo Insurance is cutting its intake from 460 to 440.
 Aioi Nissay Dowa is also reducing its graduate hiring from 448 to 410.

 The automotive sector is also mixed, Honda is increasing its graduates hires by 30 to 557 and Suzuki is hiring 80 more to 530.
 Nissan is cutting back by less than 10% from 380 to 350 and Denso is reducing its intake from 451 to 385.
-No ranking for TOyota.
+No ranking is given for Toyota.

 So, for students overseas looking to work for a Japanese company, the electronics/electrical engineering/IT sector looks like the best bet for 2020.